JackDKillelea/JackDKillelea.github.io/_portfolio/portfolio-1.md

 This project's modular design allows for easy adaptation to various RPG projects.
 Simple modifications to textures, colors, item assets, and the item database enable seamless integration into different game environments.

 The inventory system was developed using Unity and C#.
-The source code is available on GitHub: https://github.com/JackDKillelea/Inventory_System
+The source code is available on [GitHub.](https://github.com/JackDKillelea/Inventory_System)